SavchenkoDV/SavchenkoDV/README.md

 ### 💡 About Me

-- 🎯 I enjoy creating well-structured code, clean tooling, and infrastructure that empowers engineering teams.
+- 🎯 I like designing clean architectures, writing maintainable code, and building systems that bring real value to users and teams.
-- 🛠️ I'm interested in technologies where performance, control, and architecture matter: Python, C/C++, Go, Clouds, Kubernetes, Jenkins.
+- 🛠️ I’m interested in technologies where performance, reliability, and design matter — Python, C/C++, Go, Kubernetes, and cloud platforms.

 ---